MicrosoftDocs/power-platform/power-virtual-agents/advanced-end-user-authentication.md

 If you have logic that uses the `AuthToken` variable (for example, to connect to a backend system using a flow to retrieve a user's information), it should go under this path.

 ### Failure path
 The failure path equates to any other condition other than `IsLoggedIn = True`.
-In most cases this is because the user failed to sign in, used the wrong password, or cancelled the sign in experience as provided by the identity provider.
+In most cases this is because the user failed to sign in either by entering the wrong password, entered the wrong verification code, or cancelled the sign in experience as provided by the identity provider.

 You should add any logic you might want to treat this case.
 As an example, we have provided options for retrying or to [escalate to a live agent](how-to-handoff.md).
 You should customize this for your particular scenario and usage.